Normal Forms and Tyurin Degenerations of K3 Surfaces Polarised by a Rank 18 Lattice

 We construct these degenerations using the linear system approach of Section \ref{sec:linearsystem}.
 We first note that, given an elliptically fibred K3 surface $X$ with fibre $F$ and $(-2)$-section $S$, the $\bQ$-divisor $D = \frac{1}{2}S + F$ is nef and big and the canonical ring $R(X,D)$ is generated in degrees $\leq 6$.
-A straightforward Riemann-Roch calculation then shows that $\Proj R(X,D)$ is isomorphic to the weighted projective space $\bW\bP(1,1,4,6)$.
+A straightforward Riemann-Roch calculation then shows that $\Proj R(X,D)$ can be realized as a hypersurface of degree $12$ in the weighted projective space $\bW\bP(1,1,4,6)$.
 The birational morphism $\varphi\colon X \to \Proj R(X,D)$ contracts $S$ along with those components of fibres that do not meet $S$; the image of this morphism is therefore the surface obtained by contracting the section in the Weierstrass model of $X$.
 By standard results in the theory of elliptic surfaces (see, for example, \cite{btes}), we obtain that the image $\varphi(X)$ is given by an equation of the form

 where $(x,y,z,w)$ are variables of weights $(1,1,4,6)$, respectively, and $a_8$ and $b_{12}$ are homogeneous of degrees $8$ and $12$.

 \begin{remark} As elliptic fibrations with section on a K3 surface $X$ give rise to primitive embeddings of $H$ into the Picard lattice of $X$, with $H$ generated by the classes of a section and fibre, this is effectively the statement that an $H$-polarised K3 can be expressed as the minimal resolution of a hypersurface of degree $12$ in $\bW\bP(1,1,4,6)$, which was already used in Section \ref{sec:toricapproach}. \end{remark}